xlladdins/xll24/README.md

 ## Excel

 Everything Excel has to offer is available through the [`Excel`](excel.h) function.
-The first argument is a _function number_ defined in C SDK header file [`XLCALL.H`](XLCALL.H) specifying the Excel function or macro to call.
+The first argument is a _function number_ defined in the C SDK header file [`XLCALL.H`](XLCALL.H) specifying the Excel function or macro to call.
 Arguments for function numbers are documented in